Traveling from Missouri to Illinois for the Abortion Pill

 Do I need an Illinois ID to get the abortion pill in Illinois?

-No. Illinois has no residency requirement for abortion care.
-Your Missouri driver's license or any valid photo ID is accepted at your appointment.
+No. Illinois has no residency rule for abortion care, so your Missouri driver's license or any valid photo ID works at your appointment.

 Can Missouri find out I got an abortion in Illinois?

-Illinois shield laws protect your medical records from being shared with other states.
-Illinois will not cooperate with Missouri investigations or subpoenas related to legal abortion care.
-Your records are protected by both HIPAA and Illinois state privacy laws.
+Illinois shield laws keep your medical records from being shared with other states.
+Illinois will not help with Missouri investigations or subpoenas over legal abortion care.
+Your records are also protected by HIPAA and Illinois privacy laws.

 Is there a closer clinic to the Missouri border?

 There are clinics in the Metro East region of Illinois, closer to St. Louis.
-The Center for Women in Westchester is farther from the border but offers in-person, provider-supervised care with an ultrasound included.
-Call (708) 450-4545 to discuss what option is best for your situation.
+The Center for Women in Westchester is farther from the border but offers in-person, doctor-supervised care with an ultrasound included.
+Call (708) 450-4545 to talk through which option fits your situation.

 Is it safe to drive 4 to 5 hours home after the appointment?

 Yes.
-The first pill (mifepristone) taken at the clinic rarely causes immediate symptoms.
-Most patients feel completely normal and can make a long drive home without any issues.
-Symptoms begin later when you take misoprostol at home.
+The first pill (mifepristone) taken at the clinic rarely causes immediate symptoms, so most patients feel completely normal and can make a long drive home without any issues.
+Symptoms begin later, after you take misoprostol at home.

 Can I get in legal trouble in Missouri for traveling to Illinois?

-As of the publication date of this article, Missouri's abortion ban does not include penalties for patients who travel out of state for legal abortion care.
-Illinois shield laws provide additional protection.
-If you have specific legal concerns, consult an attorney.
+Missouri's ban does not include penalties for patients who travel out of state for legal abortion care.
+That is true as of the date this article was published.
+Illinois shield laws add more protection, and laws can change, so talk with a lawyer if you have specific legal concerns.

 What if I am more than 10 weeks pregnant?

 The abortion pill is used for pregnancies up to 10 weeks.
-If you are further along, the provider will discuss your options at your appointment.
-The Center for Women only provides the abortion pill but can refer you to a facility that offers other options.
+If you are further along, the doctor will go over your options at your appointment.
+The Center for Women only provides the abortion pill, but the clinic can refer you to a facility that offers other options.

 How do I pay for the appointment?

-The cost is $380, which covers everything — appointment, ultrasound, medications, and follow-up.
-A cash discount is available.
+The cost is $380, which covers your appointment, ultrasound, medications, and follow-up, and a cash discount is available.
 Payment is due at the time of your visit.

 Sources